-AusNet Services classifies asset condition using scores that range from C1 (initial service condition) to C5 (very poor) - as set out in Appendix B. The probability of GIS failure is high and is likely to increase further if no remedial action is taken.
-Table 1 provides a summary of the condition of the GIS.
+AusNet Services classifies asset condition using scores that range from C1 (initial service condition) to C5 (very poor) as set out in Appendix B. The latest asset condition assessment for MLTS reveals some assets at the terminal station are in poor condition (C4) or very poor condition (C5).
+For the affected assets the probability of failure is high and is likely to increase further if no remedial action is taken.
+Table 1 provides a summary of the condition of relevant major equipment.